hbjydev/phoebe/docs/flows/updates.md

 # Updates

-This document explains how automatic updates work in the Phoebe cluster.

-## Overview

 Phoebe uses [Renovate](https://docs.renovatebot.com/) to automatically propose updates for all dependencies.
 This includes Helm chart versions, container images, and GitHub Actions.

 ## How Renovate Works